How to Record Your Family History: Easy Ideas for Parents and Grandparents

 • What were your favourite subjects at school?

-• Tell me about your parents and brothers and/or sisters
+• Tell me about your parents and your brothers or sisters.

-• Are there any family traditions or legends?
+• Are there any family traditions or family legends?

 • What was your first job?